Category: Musings-Articles

 ≥$750,000

 Most retirees assume that their incomes will be well below these thresholds, so the potentially higher Medicare premiums are not a concern.
-However, when the Social Security Administration (SSA), which administers Medicare, examines whether a person’s MAGI exceeds the various thresholds, they always look two years back.
-So, for someone just retired, the SSA is using income two years back to identify whether the higher premium for Medicare Parts A and D apply.
-For many, earner years immediately preceding retirement are their highest earning years, with possibly unpaid vacation, unused sick days and other incomes added in.
+However, when the Social Security Administration (SSA), which administers Medicare, examines whether a person’s MAGI exceeds the various thresholds, they generally look two years back.
+So, for someone who just retired, the SSA is possibly using income two years back to identify whether the higher premiums for Medicare Parts A and D apply.
+For many, the earner years immediately preceding retirement are their highest earning years, with possibly unpaid vacation, unused sick days and other income added in.
 Thus, many who are not “high income earners” in retirement may have to pay higher Part B and Part D Medicare premiums as if they were.

 The good news is that there is a way to remedy the situation, but the retiree must proactively file Form SSA-44 with the SSA to indicate that they’ve retired.
 Upon receiving it, the SSA will reduce the retiree’s Medicare premiums taking their current income into account.
 Additional situations that can qualify a Medicare Beneficiary to pay only the standard premiums, include: